 REALITY CHECK, usually between 2-3% of your list will actually buy into your online coaching programs.

-If you are just starting out with online coaching and have a small following, it may be smarter for you to grow your list before making a group coaching push.
+If you are just starting out with online coaching and have a small following, it may be smarter for you to grow your email list before making a group coaching program push.

 The other thing to consider about online coaching in groups is that you need a GROUP of people willing to enter at the SAME time.

-It allows you audience to gear up to the opening.
-They know they have 5, 4, 3 months until group coaching opens.
+Let your audience to gear up for the opening.
+Place targeted advertising to drive interest.
+Let them know they have three or four months until your group coaching program opens.
 This allows you to unify the group of strangers on the same timeline.

 Please do not be discouraged.
-It’s all about building momentum, and sticking clear to your offering, plus it leads us to the second point.
+It’s all about building momentum and sticking to your offer, plus it leads us to the second point.

 The nature of group coaching is different than one-on-one online coaching with a client.
 You are spending less time with your client, therefore they are doing a lot more on their own.